NVIDIA/NVFlare/docs/example_applications_algorithms.rst

 ------------------

   * :ref:`Hello PyTorch <hello_pt>` - Example image classifier using FedAvg and PyTorch as the deep learning training framework
-  * :ref:`Hello TensorFlow <hello_tf2>` - Example image classifier using FedAvg and TensorFlow as the deep learning training frameworks
+  * :ref:`Hello TensorFlow <hello_tf>` - Example image classifier using FedAvg and TensorFlow as the deep learning training frameworks

 2. Step-By-Step Example Series